MrXcitement/packer-proxmox-templates/README.md

 # Packer Proxmox Templates
-A Packer project used to creates Proxmox Template boxes
+A project that uses Packer to creates Proxmox Template images

+## Requirements
+- the `packer` command line tool.

 ## Commands